robgolding/old.robgolding.com/source/_posts/2012-06-24-django-class-based-views.markdown

 For example, one might require that the user be authenticated, and another that they are a member of staff (``user.is_staff == True``).

-I quickly learned that this technique wasn't ideal, though, when I started getting an unfamiliar exception: ``TypeError: MRO conflict among bases``
+I quickly learned that this technique wasn't ideal, though, when I started getting an unfamiliar exception: ``TypeError: MRO conflict among bases``.

-The issue I encountered with this technique, though, is that by inheriting from multiple view in combination with other generic views (such as ``FormView``, for example) using generic views in combination with

 A neat solution to this slippery problem is to use mixins. ``django-braces`` provides a few useful ones, including ``LoginRequiredMixin`` and